Be encouraged. With perseverance, knowledge and help, you and your baby will soon learn all the breastfeeding skills you need.

 Help your baby get used to the idea by holding them in the breastfeeding position, while you tube-feed them.
 You can also place a cottonwool ball soaked in your breastmilk into baby's isolette so they get to know the smell of your milk, particularly when being tube-fed.

 Try out different positions at the breast, always making sure your baby is attached properly.
 Your baby may feed well in the twin position, that is, tucked under your arm with their body supported by a pillow.

 You may be able to start your milk flow before putting your baby to the breast.
-Try massage, hand expressing or putting a warm cloth or warm heat pack on your breast.
+Try stroking towards the nipple, hand expressing or briefly putting a warm cloth on your breast.
 This will make it easier for your baby and may help them get more milk.

 When you first start, your baby may only suck for short times and may not be very effective.
 As they grow and become stronger, they will take more and breastfeed for longer.